hossbh/hossbh.github.io/README.md

 ---
 ## Volunteering
+- Coordinator of School of Systems and Enterprises (SSE) Ph.D.
+Seminars (2022 - 2023)
+    - Weekly seminars for Ph.D. students to share their latest research and progress and get feedback.

 - Doctoral Students Representative in Graduate Curriculum Committee (2023 - 2024)
     - Meeting with the committee to propose, discuss, and vote on curriculum updates (new courses, new graduate programs, changes to curriculum, etc.).